zhaoziheng/SAT-DS/README.md

 ![Example Figure](figures/wholebody_demonstration.png)

 # Step 1: Download datasets
 This is the detailed list of all the datasets and their official download links.
+Their citation information can be found in `citation.bib` .

 As a shortcut, we preprocess, package and re-attribute some of them for your convenient use.
 Download them [here](https://www.dropbox.com/scl/fo/gsr7wqh9s5wc2rfsmg08j/AJ98Hfn-FbkroCEXDEIlgkw?rlkey=ubx2nkisroks3vbkopgm3jxyz&st=60l9ybda&dl=0).
 | Dataset Name              | Modality | Region        | Classes | Scans | Download link                                                                                      |